parlaynu/wireguard-hub-spoke-aws/README.md

 to be built outside this project and configured to the point where ssh access using a private key works.
 The project configures them to forward traffic and installs and configures wireguard.

-All operating systems I've used are debian based - Ubuntu and RaspberryPi OS.
+The operating systems I have used are:

+- hub: Ubuntu 22.04 LTS
+- spoke: Raspberry Pi OS Lite 64bit, 22-09-2022

 [Terraform](https://www.terraform.io/) is used to create the infrastructure.